 Can I Sue for Animal Bites?

 Hundreds of thousands of people are bitten by dogs every year.
-Many of these cases require medical attention and can have potentially long-lasting consequences.
+Many of these cases require medical attention; some could have long-lasting consequences.

-If you have been bitten by a dog or other animal or have suffered some other kind of animal attack, you may be wondering:
+If you have been bitten by a dog or suffered another kind of animal attack, you may be wondering:

-- What can you get if you sue?
+- What can I get if I sue?

 This article will address these questions and help point to personal injury lawyers specializing in dog bite cases for further legal help.